Should I Merge Websites or Keep Multiple Separate Websites?

 A content audit is a very time-consuming aspect of website consolidation, but is integral to setting up the site for SEO success.

 You need to pull out every current URL on your sites into a content matrix.
-I’d recommend a free scanning tool, like Screaming Frog, to identify every URL on your site.
-However, if you have any URLs blocked from scan by your robots.txt file, you’ll need to pull all of your URLs out of your content management system.
+I’d recommend investing in a scanning tool, like DeepCrawl, to identify every URL on your site (DeepCrawl will even find any URLs blocked from scan by your robots.txt file).

 Create a spreadsheet that contains every URL on your current website.
 You can divide your URLs into four groups: